nathanielburman/horror-fiction-back-from-the-sale-part-x/README.md

 # one girl's head just poped right off her shoulders and it starts act 2
 # Act 2
 ## With her head still flying in the air.
 The prices were dropping at the shopping market down the way.
 And they were pulling prices down faster and faster down.
 Down this rabbit hole that was meant to take you down down down the road.

+# A Egirl in a cat cosplay is crawling on the floor in a not sexual manner which is reminescient of an image of a woman saving her life.
+Blood splatters across her face.
+Her lips blood red and stained.

+# Act 3
+## Her phone in her hand.
+The image flashes her bank account balance.
+An imbalance ocurrrrs Whoa.
+Did you feel that?
+Her bank account shifted in time.
+But the people on the TV.
+No. Not TV.
+I said, the people on the phone!
+Your not listening again! are you here right now?
+Hello!
+What?